FlemmingKondrup/FlemmingKondrup/README.md

 ## I’m Flemming Kondrup, a final year Honours Student at McGill University, Canada.

-I am awed by the difference computer science can make in the field of medicine and want to push the boundaries of this combination.
+I am awed by the difference AI can make in the field of medicine and want to push the boundaries of this combination.

 I have experience in clinical data analysis and machine learning, with a particular interest in deep neural networks.